1 9 7 8 – 1 9 9 2 (UK)

 Rumpole loved to lampoon his fellow colleagues (“a group of twits”) including the dithery and pompous Claude Erskine-Brown, the full of himself Samuel Ballard, and the variety of dour judges who presided in court – The bumbling Justice Guthrie Featherstone, the blustering “mad bull” Justice Bullingham, the serious and heartless Justice Graves, and the almost kindly Justice “Ollie” Oliphant.

-Among Rumpole’s colleagues he favoured the savvy and stylish Phillida Neetrant Erskine-Brown (Patricia Hodge), and the endearing Uncle Tom, an octogenarian waiting to have the good sense to retire while practising his putting in chambers.
+Among Rumpole’s colleagues, he favoured the savvy and stylish Phillida Neetrant Erskine-Brown (Patricia Hodge, pictured at right), and the endearing Uncle Tom, an octogenarian waiting to have the good sense to retire while practising his putting in chambers.

 There was a second series in 1979, but Leo McKern reused a third, fearing being stuck in the one role.
 He relented in 1983 and again in 1987, by which time he could command £100,000 for six shows.